 SGLang

-What I picked.
-The case for: best speculative-decoding integration (EAGLE, EAGLE-2, MTP).
+What I run as the safer-eagle fallback for the Mistral Small 4 NVFP4 vision-capable backup path.
+The case for: best speculative-decoding integration historically (EAGLE, EAGLE-2, MTP).
 Mature batching.
 Good ARM64 nightly support.
 Active development with frequent fixes for new silicon.
-The right default for serious-throughput single-machine setups today, in my opinion.
+With Mistral Small 4 NVFP4 on safer-eagle: 36.5 tok/s decode, verified 2026-05-22.

 The case against: nightly-build dependency on bleeding-edge hardware.
-The stable releases lag GB10 support by months.
 Some attention backends (flashinfer) do not work on every architecture and you have to know which to pick (--attention-backend triton for GB10).
+EAGLE accept-rate drops on plain English prose (see EAGLE Speculative Decoding: When It Helps, When It Does Not for the content-dependent throughput tradeoff).

 → Read next: SGLang on DGX Spark: 35-41 tok/s with EAGLE Speculative Decoding for the production config that works for me.